Before You Go…

 If you are an insurance agent, chances are good you’re already aware that having a strong referral network will help you build your business.
 It’s even possible that client referrals are your primary lead generation tactic, and there are many good reasons for keeping that particular funnel full.

-The first reason for the superiority of referrals is their cost—referrals are likely the least expensive of all lead generation tactics.
-Even a referral rewards program isn’t likely to outpace the cost of finding and closing a new client.
+Primarily, referrals are likely the least expensive of all lead generation tactics.
+Even having a referral rewards program is likely to cost less than finding and closing a new client.

-A third reason why you want to garner referrals is their inherent social proof.
-Nielsen reported that an astonishing 92% of people around the world trust recommendations from friends and family more than any form of advertising.
+Another reason why you want to garner referrals is their inherent social proof.
+Nielsen reported that an astonishing 88 percent of people around the world trust recommendations from people they know more than any form of advertising.

 1. Connect consistently and repeatedly

 There is immense power in consistency and frequency.
-The more often you interact with your clients, the more familiar you become to them.
-That familiarity breeds comfort, and, when clients feel comfortable, they are more likely to trust you.
+The more often you interact with your clients, the more familiar you become with them.
+That familiarity breeds comfort, and when clients feel comfortable, they are more likely to trust you.

 Repeated and consistent exposure keeps you top of mind—in your clients’ minds, you want to become synonymous with a solution to their insurance needs.
 That immediate recall, combined with trust, means when friends, family, or colleagues speak of needing insurance, your name is the first they think of.